PayPal Nigeria limitation has restricted Nigerians from the full use of PayPal services.

 You should now head over to your email,

-and verify your email to get your Nigerian PayPal account setup and ready receive its first fund.
+and verify your email to get your fully functional Nigeria PayPal account set up and ready to receive its first fund.

 So, grab your already acquired VCC from Alat by Wema and input it to verify your account.

-and to lift your spending threshold on your newly create Nigeria PayPal account.
+and to lift your spending threshold on your newly created Nigeria PayPal account.